 Otto Heinrich Louis August Dempwolff (1871-1938) was a German linguist who became famous for his research into Austronesian languages.
 He started as a physician and soldier, but later found a path to studying languages in Africa and New Guinea.
-His work is still greatly used today.
-Read what his daughter said in 2000:
+His work is still used today.
+Let him speak for himself (translated from German):

 As can be seen from the biographical form, I worked as a doctor until I was 40 years old, mostly in the German colonies; in addition, I had increasingly occupied myself with ethnographic and linguistic research from year to year.

 When I retired as a military doctor in 1911, I devoted myself entirely to the study of linguistics, especially the study of native languages.
 Already in the last years of my colonial service, Professor Meinhof had become my honored teacher in oral and written communication; mainly under his leadership, I continued my language studies from April 1911 to September 1913 at the Hamburg Colonial Institute.

 During the three semesters of 1912, 1912/13, and 1913 I was given teaching assignments for African and South Seas languages at the Colonial Institute.